A focus on nameless people who are out of work, reveals that our voices are always at work, even when we are not.

 ‘Please’ here is not a question.
 It’s a signal, a weak, flickering sign that’s as far removed from a bold, flashing neon advertisement as you can get.
 But it is another form of advocacy. ’Please’ is the advocacy of the anonymous, the voice of poverty, the last uttering before the silence of complete helplessness.

-The barefooted man on the pavement in Piccadilly invoked that common humanity in a different way.
-He’d been sleeping rough in a stained sleeping bag and a sprawl of cardboard blankets, outside the well-heeled shops on the south side of the street.
-He was sitting as I approached and I saw him hold out his hand and say something to the man who happened to be passing at that moment.
+The barefoot man on the pavement in Piccadilly invoked that common humanity in a different way.
+He’d been sleeping rough in a stained sleeping bag and a sprawl of cardboard coverings, outside the well-heeled shops on the south side of the street.
+He was sitting as I approached and I saw him hold out his hand and say something to the man ahead of me who was passing him at that moment.
 I couldn’t hear what was said, but the passer-by swerved abruptly away from the outstretched hand.
-Barefoot leapt up, wild-haired and wild-eyed, spit-firing a mouthful of abuse at swerving man, now hurrying-away head-down man, and at the uncharitable world in general.
+Barefoot leapt up, wild-haired and wild-eyed, spit-firing a mouthful of abuse both at swerving man, now hurrying-away-head-down man, and at the uncharitable world in general.
 He swore until he and his anger had subsided back to the pavement.

 Advocating often comes loaded with emotion.
 From anger and distress to outrage and compassion, feeling can give advocacy an added weight and resonance – at least to the ears of some – that coolly-argued logic cannot provide.
 But emotion in a voice is like a fizzy mixer in a drink, it accelerates its impact, positive or negative.
 Emotion can twist a functional voice into its dysfunctional counterpart – it can turn advocacy into a harangue – or even into a different voice altogether.
 Unmanaged emotion often turns it into an over-blown controlling voice.
 It’s small wonder that begging in your bare feet leaves a thin skin between speaking up as a fellow human being and shouting out at being shunned, between Advocating and Challenging, the principal voices for expressing difference.